paolourciullo/quizapp/README.md

 _Upon Load:_

-- [ ] Load the first question and display the user's place as _Question 1 / 10_
+- [ X ] Load the first question and display the user's place as _Question 1 / 10_
 - [ X ] Make sure the button used to advance questions is either not visible or not clickable until an answer is submitted

 _Considerations:_